Those Endearing Young Charms (film): Production

 Edward Chodorov's play, Those Endearing Young Charms had only lasted two months on Broadway, but Samuel Goldwyn paid $75,000 for the screen rights, intending to showcase young actress Teresa Wright with Dana Andrews as her co-star.
 When she was not available, Joan Fontaine was approached, but RKO bought the rights for a Laraine Day vehicle.
 RKO borrowed Robert Young from MGM to play alongside Day in her first leading role, with Lewis Allen borrowed from Paramount to direct.
 Other roles went to RKO contract players.

-Principal photography on Those Endearing Young Charms took place from early January to-mid-February 1945.
+Principal photography on Those Endearing Young Charms occurred from early January to-mid-February 1945.

 Reception

 Those Endearing Young Charms was released on June 19, 1945, by RKO Pictures and made a profit of $644,000.

-The New York Times film critic Bosley Crowther in his review of Those Endearing Young Charms, wrote, "... there's no point in passing critical judgment on an obviously artificial script, on slickly mechanical direction and performances in a make-believe style.
+The New York Times film critic Bosley Crowther, in his review of Those Endearing Young Charms, wrote, "... there's no point in passing critical judgment on an artificial script, on slickly mechanical direction and performances in a make-believe style.
 The audience with which this writer saw the picture yesterday was made up, quite obviously, of shop-girls released for the Eisenhower parade.
 They seemed to love this tickling eyewash.
 So what's a fellow to say?"

 In a recent review in TV Guide, Those Endearing Young Charms was described as: "This light nonsense, based on a play, is over talkative and lacks sincerity.
 There are some moments of charm, but the unevenness of the cast works against the production, resulting in a hit-and-miss romantic comedy."